Is There a Web 1.0?

 Screen shot by HowStuffWorks.com

-If Web 2.0 is a collection of the most effective ways to create and use webpages, is there any reason to make a page that follows the Web 1.0 model?
+If Web 2.0 is a collection of the most effective ways to create and use web pages, is there any reason to make a page that follows the Web 1.0 model?
 It may sound surprising, but the answer is actually yes.
 There are times when a Web 1.0 approach is appropriate.

 Advertisement

-Another example of a good Web 1.0 approach is information resources.
-Wikipedia is an online encyclopedia resource that allows visitors to make changes to most articles.
-Ideally, with enough people contributing to Wikipedia entries, the most accurate and relevant information about every subject will eventually be part of each article.
 Unfortunately, because anyone can change entries, it's possible for someone to post false or misleading information.
 People can purposefully or unwittingly damage an article's credibility by adding inaccurate facts.
 While moderators do patrol the pages for these acts of vandalism, there's no guarantee that the information on an entry will be accurate on any given day.

-World Book Encyclopedia
+World Book Encyclopedia website.

-World Book Encyclopedia's webpage is an exampleof a Web 1.0 information resource.
+World Book Encyclopedia's webpage is an example of a Web 1.0 information resource.

 Screen shot by HowStuffWorks 2008